amaury-herrera/ocmod-builder/README.md

 Inside the &lt;add&gt; tag you can use the following "attributes" to perform some actions before inserting the code into the XML (install.xml).
 Note that they must be written in uppercase.

 - TRIM, LTRIM and RTRIM apply the same PHP function (trim, ltrim and rtrim) to the content of the <add> tag.
 - APPEND="xxx" Adds the value in quotes to the end of the content of &lt;add&gt;.
-For example: APPEND="$1", if you use regex="true" and you want to add \$1 at the end inside PHP code (the IDE would show this as an error).
+For example: APPEND="$1", if you use regex="true" and you want to add &dollar;1 at the end inside PHP code (the IDE would show this as an error).
   -PREPEND="xxx" Does the same thing as append, but adds it to the beginning of the contents of &lt;add&gt;.

-You can add new files inside the folders of your OpenCart copy, **OCMod builder** will detect them and include them in the **upload** folder when generating the .zip and will update the $\$upload$ variable in the **ocmod-builder.cfg.php** file with the list of new files found.
+You can add new files inside the folders of your OpenCart copy, **OCMod builder** will detect them and include them in the **upload** folder when generating the .zip and will update the $&dollar;upload$ variable in the **ocmod-builder.cfg.php** file with the list of new files found.
 The same will happen if you delete any of these files.

 #### Example: